nullrocket/gitbook/passpack-it-button/1-click-login.md

 You can do this one of two ways: either by clicking the button in the upper right hand corner of the pane that says Turn On 1 Click Login or going to the Auto-login tab and click Turn it On.

-You can also elect to have 1 Click Login automatically turned on for you when you sign into your account.
-Go to Settings &gt; Startup Options to set this up \([instruction here](https://support.passpack.com/hc/en-us/articles/200749064)\).
+{% hint style='tip' %}
+You can set 1-Click Login to be on by default by setting it in your [startup options](/account/settings/startup-options.md).
+{% endhint %}

 ### How To Turn Off 1 Click Login